 Further along, you can take the bridge over the river and walk along the boardwalk.
 Opposite is another spectacular lookout of the ocean and estuary.
 The boardwalk leads onto Ocean Drive, then follow the path into Retreat Boulevard, and at the end, head down to the river and follow the track.

-The first building you see on the banks is Denison House, which is used by local arts groups but was originally the site of the first flour mill in 1865.
+The first building you see on the banks is Denison House, used by local arts groups but was originally the site of the first flour mill in 1865.
 Follow the river track to Irwin River Park, then cross the bridge onto the Dongara side and down the stairs back onto the river track to complete the loop.

 Trail 4 – Fishermans is a 2km loop taking in the beach and Marina of Port Denison.
 Starting a Fisherman’s Lookout and Obelisk, a memorial to the many lives lost on this treacherous coastline, you follow the track to South Beach.
-The Surf Club and StarFish Cafe are located here, although it was closed when we went past.
+The Surf Club and StarFish Café are located here, although it was closed when we went past.

-The walk takes you back to the Marina via White Tops Road and George Street, where you’ll continue to the Fishermen’s Hall located in front of the Old Jetty ruins at the Fishing Boat Harbour.
+The walk takes you back to the Marina via White Tops Road and George Street, where you’ll continue to the Fishermen’s Hall in front of the Old Jetty ruins at the Fishing Boat Harbour.